 Propellers

-There are two types of DJI Air 3 Low-Noise Quick Release propellers, which are designed to spin in different directions.
+There are two types of propellers, which are designed to spin in different directions.
 Marks are used to indicate which propellers should be attached to which motors.
-Make sure to match the propeller and motor following the instructions.
+Make sure to match the propellers and motors by following the instructions.